 The E Major Chord

 This is the E major chord.
-Each number tell you which finger to place down; 1 being index, 2 is middle and 3 is ring finger.
+Each number tells you which finger to place down: 1 is index, 2 is middle and 3 is ring finger.

 Chord boxes aka Chord Diagrams show us where to put our fingers for each chord.
 Here is the chord box for the E Major Chord (aka E maj for short).